-- There were no full-time vacancies reported by Saskatchewan health regions. - Two health regions reported no service delivery issues related to recruitment and retention, and five reported minor issues. - Employers continue their recruiting efforts for this classification, recognizing that when vacancies occur they can be difficult to fill.
+- There were seven full-time and three part-time vacancies reported. - While three locations reported either minor or no service delivery issues related to recruitment and retention, one reported moderate issues and two are experiencing significant issues. - Recruitment efforts continue for this classification, recognizing that when vacancies occur they can be difficult to fill.

-Having reviewed the information as provided by employers, and considering the labour market criteria, the Market Supplement Review Committee recommends maintaining the current market supplement for the Ph.D.
+Having reviewed the information as provided by respondents, and considering the labour market criteria, the Market Supplement Review Committee recommends maintaining the current market supplement for the Ph.D.
 Psychologist classification.